andrewlimaza/sitewide-notice-wp/readme.txt

 == Screenshots ==

-1. Sitewide Notice WP - front view of green bar and yellow text.
+1. Sitewide Notice WP - front view of Sitewide Notice WP.
-2. Sitewide Notice WP - backend view for screenshot 1.
+2. Sitewide Notice WP - Sitewide Notice WP settings page.
-3. Sitewide Notice WP - front view of black bar and white text.
-4. Sitewide Notice WP - backend view for screenshot 3.

 == Upgrade Notice ==
+= 2.0.4 =
+* Please upgrade to this version for a minor bug fix and improvements.

 = 2.0.3.2 =
 * Please upgrade to this version for a minor bug fix.